LivingLogic/LivingLogic.Python.xist/README.rst

 	-	Query results will be put into Record objects, where database fields are accessible as object attributes.

-	-	The :class:`Connection`` class provides methods for iterating through the database metadata.
+	-	The ``Connection`` class provides methods for iterating through the database metadata.

 	-	Importing the modules adds support for URLs with the scheme ``oracle`` to